PalmPTSJ/CTF/writeup/RCTF/TankGame.md

 ![Folder Map](Tank3.png)

-Now We think that we should change the map to be easier and just beat all of them.
-After inspecting the .map file with hex editor, We found that the map size are not equal to each other.
+Now we think that we should change the map to be easier and just beat all of them.
+After inspecting the .map file with hex editor, we found that the map size are not equal to each other.
 Maybe some blocks need more than 1 byte?

 ![Hex Map](Tank4.png)

-After some trial and error, We came to a conclusion that
+After some trial and error, we came to a conclusion that

 |hex   | block      |
 |------|-----------|